amrdraz/cat-server/readme.md

 Visit `http://localhost:3000/api/v1/cats/cute` to see expected JSON response.

-Visit `http://localhost:3000/api/v1/cats/cute/0` to see cached image
+Visit `http://localhost:3000/api/v1/cats/cute/0` to see a cached image

 By default config sets cache to 10 seconds